Inexpensive San Diego Vacation: Exciting Travel Plan That You’ll Actually Love

 Tip: drive to the relative neighborhood of the beach you want to hang out at and then get dropped off at the actual beach.
 A ride service like Lyft or Uber is great for getting a ride to the beach from wherever you were able to find parking.

 We eventually were able to have an incredible day at Mission Beach enjoying the waves and swimming with the kids, and then the next day scored a great spot at Pacific Beach.
 Really, we did end up having awesome San Diego beach days that were just what we’d been hoping for, it just took a few tries.
 Once that sun came out and we were playing in the sand, we were golden!
+And FYI, there are lots of dog-friendly beaches in San Diego if you happen to be traveling with a pup!

 Tip: check out our article on sun protection for the family for our best tips for keeping kids burn-free on San Diego beaches (including bringing a beach tent).